Staff and Program Director

 It was her conservative Navy father who once told her that he knew of no military person that was for war.
 She was even joined in New York City by her parents along with a million others in June 1982 for the March and Rally for Peace and Disarmament.
 Her Dad showed up wearing a huge peace symbol belt buckle.
 Her Mom has been a happy participant and supporter working for peace and justice throughout Eileen's life.

 She has spent some time in religious life and has been a member of the Catholic Worker movement since the 1980's, as an artist and a member of houses in New York, Massachusetts, and the Netherlands.
 That involvement has brought her into contact with many prayerful and peacemaking activities.
 Having moved to Worcester in the Spring of 2015, she lives in community with friends.
-She is very happy to have joined such a wonderful organization and looks forward to many fruitful years with CNVS.
+She is very happy to have joined such a wonderful organization.

 Kelley is currently a second year graduate student at Clark University studying international development.
 Prior to living in Worcester, she worked with WorldTeach as a teacher in Micronesia and as a corps member with City Year Miami.
 Through her education experience, Kelley has seen first-hand the value and impact that education can have on a student’s life, especially the importance of peace education.
 She is very excited to continue to work to improve the lives of students through the Center’s mission.